-You’ll have your lymph nodes removed under a general anaesthetic and are likely to be in hospital for a few days.
-The surgery you have and its side effects will depend on the group of lymph nodes being removed.
-Your specialist doctor or nurse will tell you more about what to expect in your situation.
+The operation you have and its side effects will depend on the lymph nodes being removed.
 For example, if the melanoma was in your leg, a cut (incision) is made in the groin on the affected side to remove the lymph nodes.
 If the melanoma was in your arm, the lymph nodes in your armpit on the affected side will be removed.
-The nodes in your neck will be removed if you had a melanoma anywhere on your face, head or in the neck area.
+The nodes in your neck will be removed if you had a melanoma anywhere on your face or head or in the neck area.
+Your specialist doctor or nurse will tell you more about what to expect.

 Benefits and disadvantages of treatment